dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

     ![Regenerate recovery code](/files/user-mfa-regenerate-recovery-code.png)

 1. You will see a new recovery code displayed.
-Store the new recovery code in a safe place and click on <label>Next</label> to confirm the re-generation of your recovery code.
+Store the new recovery code in a safe place, and click on <label>Next</label> to confirm the re-generation of your recovery code.

     ![Store recovery code](/files/user-mfa-regenerate-recovery-code-continue.png)

-1. Fill in the recovery code and click on <label>Re-generate recovery code</label> to complete the recovery code re-generation.
+1. Fill in the recovery code, and click on <label>Re-generate recovery code</label> to complete the recovery code re-generation.

     ![Confirm recovery code](/files/user-mfa-regenerate-recovery-code-confirm.png)
 </div>